devosoft/Empirical/doc/library/prefab/prefab.rst

 ToggleSwitch
 ~~~~~~~~~~~~
-This class is a wrapper for a checkbox input.
-It uses Bootstrap 4.5.0 to create a
-custom toggle switch.
-To create a ToggleSwitch instance, an Input widget must be
+The ToggleSwitch class wraps checkbox input with Bootstrap custom swtich classes.
-passed as a parameter.
-If you need to add a CSS class to the Input, do it after the creating
-the ToggleSwitch instance with AddClass().
+If you need to add a CSS class to the Input, do it after the creating the ToggleSwitch instance with :code:`AddClass()`.

-Since this class inherits from web::Element, you can set styling and attributes
+Since this class inherits from :code:`web::Element`, you can set styling and attributes with :code:`SetCSS()` and :code:`SetAttr()` respectively.
-with SetCSS and SetAttr respectively.
-You can also stream your ToggleSwitch into other web
-components with the << operator.
+You can also stream your ToggleSwitch into other web components with the `<<` operator.

 Example:
 ********